-The DAP team of 40+ researchers is led by HALO Faculty Member Dr. Daniel Promislow and HALO Director Dr. Matt Kaeberlein at the University of Washington and Dr. Kate Creevy at Texas A&M. They have built a collaborative, open data research platform that harnesses the power of citizen science, allowing dog owners to participate in our research efforts.
+The DAP team of 40+ researchers is led by HALO Faculty Member Dr. Daniel Promislow and Former HALO Director Dr. Matt Kaeberlein at the University of Washington and Dr. Kate Creevy at Texas A&M. They have built a collaborative, open data research platform that harnesses the power of citizen science, allowing dog owners to participate in our research efforts.
 This culture of collaboration fosters creative partnerships, which include experts from diverse disciplines and top research institutions around the world.
 Major sources of funding include the Donner Foundation, the Irish Wolfhound Association of New England (IWANE), and the National Institutes of Health (NIH grant U19AG057377).

 Currently there are four major research components:

 Project 1.
 Defining frailty and successful aging in dogs.
 Unlike in humans, there are no clearly defined metrics to determine how well a dog is aging, no canine equivalent of the chair stand test or grip strength, nor predefined age-specific ranges for clinical chemistry measures.
 To fill this gap, we will develop new metrics of canine aging.

 Project 2.
 Genetic analysis of aging in dogs.
 Genome sequence data for >10,000 canine participants will be integrated with health measures and behavioral traits to carry out comprehensive genome-wide association studies.